olovajs/motiono/README.md

 ## Performance Considerations

-When using animations in a React app, it’s important to be mindful of the following to maintain good performance:
+To ensure good performance when using animations in a React app, keep the following points in mind:

-- **Debounce unnecessary re-renders**: Motiono uses `useMemo` and `useCallback` to optimize rerendering when animation props change.
+- **Debounce re-renders**: Motiono uses hooks like `useMemo` and `useCallback` to minimize unnecessary renders.
-- **Avoid too many simultaneous animations**: If you animate too many elements simultaneously, it may affect the browser’s performance.
-- **Consider using `requestAnimationFrame` for smooth animation rendering**.
+- **Limit simultaneous animations**: Excessive simultaneous animations can degrade performance, so optimize accordingly.
+- **Use `requestAnimationFrame` for smooth rendering**: This is automatically handled by GSAP, but make sure you're not overwriting it in your animations.

 ---

 ## Troubleshooting

- **Animation not working**: Ensure that the element has the correct reference and that you’ve passed the correct animation properties (`from`, `to`, etc.).
+- **Animation not triggering**: Double-check the element's reference and ensure `from` and `to` properties are properly defined.
-- **Unexpected behavior with `stagger` or `yoyo`**: Double-check your configuration, as conflicting animation properties might cause unexpected results.
+- **Unexpected results with `stagger` or `yoyo`**: Inspect your configuration for conflicting animation properties.
-- **Performance issues with many animations**: Optimize your animations by reducing the number of active animations or using `gsap.timeline` for better control.
+- **Performance issues**: Optimize animations by reducing the number of concurrent active animations or using `gsap.timeline()` for grouped animations.

+---

+Motiono simplifies animation workflows in React by providing a default GSAP integration and an intuitive API for developers to create beautiful, performance-optimized animations with ease.